RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 ---

-### Chapter 5: Collision Detection using Homogeneous Transforms
+### Section 3.6: Collision Detection using Homogeneous Transforms

 In this chapter, we will explore how **collision detection** between robots can be performed using homogeneous transformations.